Mitigating barren plateaus of variational quantum eigensolvers: Abstract

 \section{Abstract}

 Variational quantum algorithms (VQAs) are expected to establish valuable applications on near-term quantum computers.
-However, recent works have pointed out that the performance of VQAs greatly relies on the capability of the ansatzes and is seriously limited by optimization issues such as barren plateaus (i.e., vanishing gradients).
-This work proposes the state efficient ansatz (SEA) for accurate quantum dynamics simulations with improved trainability.
-First, we show that SEA can generate an arbitrary pure state with much fewer parameters than a universal ansatz, making it efficient for tasks like ground state estimation.
-It also has the flexibility in adjusting the entanglement of the prepared state, which could be applied to further improve the efficiency of simulating weak entanglement.
-Second, we show that SEA is not a unitary 2-design even if it has universal wavefunction expressibility and thus has great potential to improve the trainability by avoiding the zone of barren plateaus.
-We further investigate a plethora of examples in ground state estimation and notably obtain significant improvements in the variances of derivatives and the overall optimization behaviors.
-This result indicates that SEA can mitigate barren plateaus by sacrificing the redundant expressibility for the target problem.
+However, recent works have pointed out that the performance of VQAs greatly relies on the expressibility of the ansatzes and is seriously limited by optimization issues such as barren plateaus (i.e., vanishing gradients).
+This work proposes the state efficient ansatz (SEA) for accurate ground state preparation with improved trainability.
+We show that the SEA can generate an arbitrary pure state with much fewer parameters than a universal ansatz, making it efficient for tasks like ground state estimation.
+Then, we prove that barren plateaus can be efficiently mitigated by the SEA and the trainability can be further improved most quadratically by flexibly adjusting the entangling capability of the SEA.
+Finally, we investigate a plethora of examples in ground state estimation where we obtain significant improvements in the magnitude of cost gradient and the convergence speed.

 \textbf{\textit{Introduction.}}--- Quantum computers are expected to achieve quantum advantages~\cite{preskill2012quantum} in solving valuable problems \cite{lloyd1996universal,harrow2009quantum,Childs2010,Montanaro2016}.
-Before arriving at universal quantum computing, a key direction is to explore the power of Noisy Intermediate-Scale Quantum (NISQ)~\cite{preskill2018quantum} devices in important fields such as quantum chemistry~\cite{cao2019quantum,mcardle2020quantum} and quantum machine learning~\cite{Schuld2021,Biamonte2017a,Huang2021,Jerbi2021,Mitarai2018}.
-Recent results~\cite{arute2019quantum,Wu2021a,Zhong2020,zhong2021phase, Abbas2021} have shown that quantum advantages in specific tasks can be achieved using such devices.
+Before arriving at universal quantum computing, a key direction is to explore the power of noisy intermediate-scale quantum (NISQ)~\cite{preskill2018quantum} devices in important fields such as quantum chemistry~\cite{cao2019quantum,mcardle2020quantum} and quantum machine learning~\cite{Schuld2021,Biamonte2017a,Huang2021,Jerbi2021,Mitarai2018}.
+Recent results~\cite{arute2019quantum,Wu2021a,Zhong2020,zhong2021phase, Abbas2021,madsen2022quantum} have shown that quantum advantages in specific tasks can be achieved using such devices.